Zafarabad, Nurabad

-Zafarabad (ظفرآباد) (Note: Also romanized as Z̧afarābād) is a village in, and the capital of, Nurabad Rural District of the Central District of Delfan County, Lorestan province, Iran.
+Zafarabad (ظفرآباد) (Note: Also romanized as Z̧afarābād) is a village in, and the capital of, Nurabad Rural District in the Central District of Delfan County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 716 in 169 households.
 The following census in 2011 counted 818 people in 222 households.
 The 2016 census measured the population of the village as 795 people in 221 households.